 It’s very important for people to understand that these data are reviewed by groups independent from the pharmaceutical companies that make the drugs.
 These are experts who have no stake in the vaccine development or commercialization.
-I personally will have no hesitation in receiving either of these vaccines.
-I’m going to recommend to my family members and colleagues to take them.
+I personally had no hesitation in receiving either of these vaccines and I recommended to my family members and colleagues that they take them.

 The vaccines are a big part of the solution to this pandemic.
 But we know that wearing masks and washing hands can even further protect us, especially as new variants emerge.

 - Pfizer-BioNTech (Comirnaty®) COVID-19 Vaccine Fact Sheet for people age 6 months through 4 years

 - Pfizer-BioNTech (Comirnaty®) COVID-19 Vaccine Fact Sheet for people age 5 through 11 years

 - Pfizer-BioNTech (Comirnaty®) COVID-19 Vaccine Fact Sheet for people age 12 years and older

 - Moderna (Spikevax™) COVID-19 Vaccine Fact Sheet for people age 12 years and older

 - Johnson & Johnson/Janssen COVID-19 Vaccine Fact Sheet for people age 18 years and older

 - Novavax COVID-19 Vaccine Fact Sheet for people age 18 years and older